 - Hold them accountable: Remember, your debtors aren’t the only ones who can take you to court.
 You can also take them to court if they violate your rights.
 And while there are a ton totally legit debt collectors, there are also some who will do illegal stuff to try and intimidate you into paying.
 Learn about your rights under the Fair Debt Collection Practices Act (“FDCPA”) and be prepared to fight back if a debtor crosses the line.

 But in the end, there’s only one foolproof solution.
-The best way to avoid having a payday lender garnish your wages is to avoid taking out a payday loan in the first place!
-The same goes for other types of short-term no credit check loans like title loans and cash advances.
+The best way to avoid having a payday lender garnish your wages is to try to avoid taking out a payday loan in the first place!

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.